Calling all policy learners, leaders and change-making Indigenous youth!

 Optional working sessions will be available throughout the week for teams that wish to collaborate outside of program hours.

 Indigenous Youth Policy Hackathon- July 2022Please complete the application below.
 If you require any support, or alternate methods of completing this form, please reach out to email@example.com

 We are so excited to collaborate with you on this innovative, fun, and important initiative.

 For more information, please contact firstname.lastname@example.org

-Thank you to the NIB Trust Fund for your support!
+Thank you for your support!